thierryntoh24/basil-plugin/README.md

 ![Cover](./src/Screenshot.png)

 Over 650 and growing icons in 3 packs and various commonly used categories to help you in search of what you need.
-Also includes some icons sourced from my favourite libraries.

 ### Install the [Craftwork Icons Plugin](https://www.figma.com/community/plugin/1047665302404244638) in Figma.